McCarthy still "an optimist" about debt ceiling agreement, but there's no deal yet

 McCarthy said he's talked to Sen. Kyrsten Sinema, and suggested that negotiators have also received ideas from Democratic lawmakers like moderates Sen. Joe Manchin and Rep. Josh Gottheimer.

-GOP negotiator Rep. Patrick McHenry said negotiators have narrowed the list of issues to be addressed.
+McHenry has said negotiators have narrowed the list of issues to be addressed.

 "This is not how I anticipated the final hours, the final days would go.
 But we're getting to a very narrow set of issues that has to be dealt with...
-We've had a very long list for a long time," he told reporters Saturday.
+We've had a very long list for a long time," he told reporters early in the day Saturday.
 "What I didn't anticipate is we'd have a very short list for a very long time."

 "With regard to the debt limit, things are looking good," the president said, as he departed for Camp David for the weekend.
 "I'm very optimistic.
 I hope we'll have some clearer evidence tonight before the clock strikes 12 that we have a deal.
 But it's very close, and I'm optimistic."